Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 It's not a bogan with a monster energy hat thing.

-They're all over the world.
+No, they're all over the world.

 It doesn't matter.

-It is a defect of humanity.
+It is a defective humanity.

 I want to get up there.

-people are still trying to do their makeshift.
+But even after it's been perfected, people are still trying to do their makeshift.

-They can fly a fucking lawnmower or, you know,
+They can fly a fucking lawnmower or, you know, like, God,

-We did once a report on Lawn Chair Larry, you know.
+We did once a report on lawn chair Larry, you know?

 Oh, yeah.

-Who stuck a bunch of heli-boos all over the airport space.
+Who stuck a bunch of helium.

 Like up.